Home Run Apple: History

 The Home Run Apple was originally installed at Shea Stadium in 1980 as a way to improve the atmosphere at New York Mets games, and an apple was chosen as a play on New York City's nickname of the "Big Apple".
 When it was first constructed, it was made of fiberboard and came out of a top hat with the slogan "Mets Magic" (this was replaced a few years later with the words "Home Run").
 However, the Mets won only 67 games during the 1980 season and the Home Run Apple became known as "Harazin's folly".
 Often the Apple would get stuck, which necessitated an electrician to be sent to repair it.
 Over time the Apple became misshapen (due to periodic harsh weather conditions) and was hard to maintain, with a Mets executive stating, "It was just totally fabricated out of plaster layered on top of a metal screen with a wood frame inside".

 In 2007, the Mets announced that the Home Run Apple would be retired.
-In response, Mets fans started a petition website called savetheapple.com in order to preserve the Apple.
-Due to popular demand, including 89% of surveyed fans stating they wanted it moved over from Shea Stadium, the New York Mets announced that they would construct a new Home Run Apple to be installed in Citi Field.
+In response, Mets fans started a petition website called [savetheapple.com] in order to preserve the Apple.
+Due to popular demand, including 89% of surveyed fans stating they wanted it moved over from Shea Stadium, the Mets announced that they would construct a new Apple to be installed in Citi Field.
 The old Home Run Apple from Shea Stadium was installed outside Citi Field near the home plate entrance.

-The Home Run Apple at Shea Stadium was operated using a motor and pulley-operated elevator mechanism, while the Home Run Apple at Citi Field is powered by hydraulics and is operated from the control room, which requires a key to be turned and button to be pressed to activate it.
+The Home Run Apple at Shea Stadium was operated using a motor and pulley-operated elevator mechanism, while the Apple at Citi Field is powered by hydraulics and is operated from the control room, which requires a key to be turned and button to be pressed to activate it.
 Despite the improved engineering on the new Apple, it is still susceptible to failure.
 In 2009 (Citi Field's first year), when Fernando Tatís hit a home run for the Mets, the Apple did not rise.
 The fans booed and chanted "We Want Apple!" for two and a half minutes until it was eventually raised.
-It happened again in 2017, when Travis d'Arnaud hit a home run, and the apple failed to rise, making the Citi Field chant "We Want Apple!" again, just like in 2009.
+It happened again in 2017, when Travis d'Arnaud hit a home run, and the apple failed to rise, making Mets fans chant "We Want Apple!" again, just like in 2009.
 The Apple did rise two batters after d'Arnaud hit the home run.